Edu Alonso: Club career

 Born in Bilbao, Basque Country, Alonso was formed at Athletic Bilbao.
-He spent four full seasons in Segunda División with their B team, making his debut at the age of 18 in a 4–0 home win against SD Eibar where he came on as a second-half substitute.
+He spent four full seasons in the Segunda División with their B team, making his debut at the age of 18 in a 4–0 home win against SD Eibar where he came on as a second-half substitute.

 Alonso was loaned to precisely Eibar for the 1996–97 campaign, being recalled by his parent club shortly after.
 He first appeared in La Liga on 17 November 1996, starting in a 4–2 away victory over Sporting de Gijón.

 After two years at UD Salamanca also in the top tier – where he notably scored a goal for the hosts in a 2–1 home defeat of Athletic and another in a 1–1 draw with FC Barcelona at the Camp Nou the previous weekend– Alonso returned to San Mamés.
 He played 26 games in all competitions during the season, under manager Luis Fernández.

-Following his release, Alonso represented fellow league sides UD Las Palmas and Deportivo Alavés, signing for the latter as a free agent after leaving the Canary Islands due to unpaid wages.
-He made his debut in the UEFA Cup on 31 October 2002 in a 1–1 home draw against Beşiktaş J.K. for the second round, going on to be relegated twice during his spell.
+Following his release, Alonso represented fellow top-flight sides UD Las Palmas and Deportivo Alavés, signing for the latter as a free agent after leaving the Canary Islands due to unpaid wages.
+He made his debut in the UEFA Cup on 31 October 2002 in a 1–1 home draw against Beşiktaş J.K. in the second round, going on to be relegated twice during his spell.

-In September 2008, after recurring injury problems, 34-year-old Alonso parted ways with Alavés by mutual consent and announced his retirement.
+In September 2008, after recurring injury problems, the 34-year-old Alonso parted ways with Alavés by mutual consent and announced his retirement.

 International career

-Alonso earned two caps for the Spanish under-21s.
+Alonso earned two caps for the Spain under-21s.
 Additionally, he represented the Basque Country regional team.